 Conservation and the Value of Floral Communities

-In a discipline whose practitioners work tirelessly to preserve life it may seem antithetical that so much of conservation involves ending life.
+In a discipline whose practitioners work tirelessly to preserve life, it may seem antithetical that so much of conservation involves ending life.
 Operating on the idea that all species are inherently special, and therefore have a right to exist in habitat best suited to their needs (Leopold, 1949), conservationists apply a “your rights end where mine begin” approach to preservation.
 Using culls, herbicide, and other efforts to enforce a definition of ‘habitat best suited to their needs’ as habitat free of threats to the survival or genetic purity of the subject of the conservation effort, like close relatives (as with Castilleja levisecta, also known as Golden Paintbrush) or novel competitors from other continents (Beggs et al., 2019; Bodine and Capaldi, 2017; Kaye and Blakeley-Smith, 2008; Kechler and Zedler, 2004).